pixako0/Velocity/README.md

 My intake assignment for BUas.
 The theme was 'collide'.
 ## Installation
 git clone https://github.com/pixako0/Velocity.git
+Cloning the GitHub as of now will result in linker errors, for working code download from http://fileupload.nont123.nl/velocity.zip

 ## Controls
 - `W`: Accelerate your ship